YoobeeWebTutors/javascript-manual/src/03-values.md

 SyntaxError: Unexpected identifier.
 ```

+*I like the idea of introducing common errors that they will see.
+When they are relevant, rather than in one lump, although we might have a chapter (appendix?) on debugging where everything is lu ped together??*

 This is because the JavaScript interpreter doesn't know you mean by an `M` after that second double quote.
 The 'identifier' this error is referring to is it thinks that M is part of an identifier, such as a variable name or function -- we'll

 Syntax in a programming context simply means "the expected structure of statements".
 Because we've broken the rules of JavaScript's syntax, the error tells us that it is unable to figure out what we meant.